iamkucuk/ahc_olsr/docs/olsr/algorithm.rst

 **Partial-Route Sets:** Nodes only propagate partial information about their neighbors, reducing the size of link state updates.

-**Message Types:** OLSR defines two (and a half) types of messages:
+**Message Types:** OLSR defines two types of messages:

 - **Hello messages:** Used for neighbor discovery and maintenance.
 Nodes periodically broadcast Hello messages to their one-hop neighbors.
 - **Topology Control (TC) messages:** Used for distributing link state information.
 Nodes send TC messages containing partial-route sets to their MPRs.
-- **Multiple Interface Declaration (MID) messages:** Used to declare the presence of multiple interfaces and map addresses to interfaces.
-That message type was not implemented as the AHC framework does not support multiple interfaces.
-Also, this message type is not descriptive for the OLSR algorithm and is not necessary for the understanding of the algorithm.

-**Routing Table Computation:** Nodes compute their routing tables based on the received link state information, using the Shortest Path First (SPF) algorithm or a similar method.
+**Routing Table Computation:** Nodes compute their routing tables based on the received link state information, using the Dijkstra's Algorithm or a similar method.

     .. _OptimizedLinkStateRoutingAlgorithm: